9 Easy Snoring Remedies: How to Stop Snoring

-Snoring is a more common condition among adults than children, and most of the time it isn’t associated with any particular illness or disorder.
-However, when snoring becomes a chronic condition, occurring nightly and robbing you of sleep, it more often is a condition known as sleep apnea, which is a condition in which the person’s breathing pauses during sleep, either partially or for longer than 10 seconds at a time.
+Snoring is more common among adults than children, and most of the time it isn’t associated with any particular illness or disorder.
+However, when snoring becomes chronic, occurring nightly and robbing you of sleep, it could be a symptom of a condition known as sleep apnea.
+Sleep apnea occurs when your breathing pauses during sleep, either partially or for longer than 10 seconds at a time.
+Some nasty side effects of sleep apnea are poor sleep quality, tiredness, increased stress and even depression.
+When looking at how to stop snoring, it’s important to consider it as a possible symptom of something serious.

 Maintain a healthy body weight